sourcegraph/about/handbook/engineering/hiring/software-engineer-full-stack.md

 ## Interview process

 1. You [apply here](https://jobs.lever.co/sourcegraph/cea553ce-ace7-4b44-8828-8d421e5e7e9c/apply).
-1. We review your application.
-1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
+1. We schedule a 1 hour interview with the hiring manager of one of the teams you expressed preference for.
+You'll talk about your past work and accomplishments in depth, how you worked with others, decisions you made and what you'd do differently today.
+   - Read through [our handbook](https://github.com/sourcegraph/about) to learn more about how we operate and to find answers to common questions that you might have.
+We leave 10 minutes at the end of this interview for you to ask any additional questions.
 1. You complete a 3-hour [coding exercise](software-engineer-coding-exercise.md#full-stack-coding-exercise) that we designed for you to be able to demonstrate your skills in building a small web application end-to-end.
    - Will be reviewed by 2 engineers chosen by the hiring manager of the team you expressed preference for.
-1. We schedule a 1 hour interview with the hiring manager of one of the teams you expressed preference for.
-You'll talk about your past work and accomplishments.
 1. We schedule additional interviews across multiple days.
    - 1h **Technical discussion:** We discuss your solution to the coding exercise, give you additional requirements and ask how you'd solve for those.
 We'll dive deeper into your technical knowledge.
      - Will interview with the same 2 engineers that reviewed your code exercise.
    - 1h **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
-     - Will interview with 2 of the following:
+     - Will interview with the Product Manager of the team you expressed preference for and 1 other of:
        - [Christina Forney](../../../company/team/index.md#christina-forney-she-her)
        - [Rob Rhyne](../../../company/team/index.md#rob-rhyne)
        - [Eric Broody-Moore](../../../company/team/index.md#eric-brody-moore)